 It is well known that the body needs some salt; it is important for nerve and muscle function, and it helps regulate bodily fluids.

-One study, published in the journal Cell Metabolism last year, even suggested that salt consumption can stave off harmful bacteria and reduce the risk of infection.
+One study, published in the journal Cell Metabolism last year, even suggested that salt consumption can

 However, numerous studies have indicated that consuming too much salt can increase the risk of serious health problems, particularly when it comes to cardiovascular health, with research linking high salt intake to hypertension, stroke, and heart disease.